 - Use a plastic bag to remove the dead animal.
 You do not want to incur any fleas or germs that might be on the mouse’s body.
 Discard the trap with the animal.
 The good thing with mouse traps, they are very inexpensive.

-Hopefully you will find that spooky little mouse dead as soon as your first check on your traps.
+Hopefully, you will find that spooky little mouse dead as soon as your first check on your traps.
 If not do not be discouraged, just keep setting them properly and in well traveled areas for the mouse and eventually you will get them.
-If you keep following our instructions on how to properly set up a mousetrap then you will be successful in your battle against the spooky mice.
+If you just can’t seem to capture the mouse in your house, give the rodent control experts at Johnson Pest a call!

 Need Help Setting a Mousetrap?